-Since you have more mobility as a Healing Druid, you should weapon swap and use to quickly get to the tile that applies Blue Attunement during the split.
-Summon your spirits in between Vale Guardian and the Blue Guardian during the first and second phase.
+Since you have more mobility as a Healing Druid, you should weapon swap and use to quickly get to the tile that applies Blue Attunement / Green Attunement during the split.
+Summon your spirits in between Vale Guardian and the Blue Guardian / Green Guardian during the first and second phase.

-You should go to Blue Guardian during the split and you need to save for the split.
-Check Vale Guardian’s health so you don’t waste it just as he’s about to phase.
-Use as soon as you engage the Blue Guardian so your party will be on 25 stacks of Might instantly.
+You need to save for the split so check Vale Guardian’s health so you don’t waste it just as he’s about to phase.
+Use as soon as you engage the Blue Guardian / Green Guardian so your party will be on 25 stacks of Might instantly.